Proper Use of Database Transactions

 Using database transactions in webman is the same as in other frameworks.
-Here are some points to pay attention to.
+Here are the key points to note.

 Code Structure

-The code structure is the same as in other frameworks, for example, the usage in Laravel (similar to think-orm).
+The code structure is the same as in other frameworks (e.g., Laravel usage, think-orm is similar):

 Db::beginTransaction();